 Trusts, Wills & Estates

 Nicholas is highly regarded in the field of trusts.
-Legal 500, ranking him as a leading silk, refers to his “great reputation”.
+Legal 500, ranking him as a leading silk, refers to his “great reputation” and describes him as "intellectually outstanding, but also approachable and accommodating."
 Chambers UK Bar calls him “one of the top experts in the international trust arena” and says, “Any superlative would not do him justice.
 His advice is superb, his drafting is elegant and he is tremendous in conference.”

 It was recorded in Legal 500 2016 that "Given his notable intellect and wide experience, he is someone you very much want on your side".